Palace close to safety in EPL after 1-0 win at Brighton - WHIZ News

 Palace climbed to 36 points – 12 clear of the bottom three – and left Brighton in the relegation scrap and regretting a series of missed chances at Amex Stadium.

+“We’ve got two important games coming up,” said Palace manager Roy Hodgson, referring to matches against relegation candidates Watford and Bournemouth.
+“If they go well, we can kiss relegation goodbye.”

-A rivalry has developed between the teams in recent decades – Palace is the nearest major team to Brighton on the south coast – and it almost came to a head in the first half when Palace winger Wilfried Zaha spat in the direction of Brighton substitutes warming up beside the field then shoved one of them, Ezequiel Schelotto.
+A rivalry has developed between the teams in recent decades – Palace is the nearest major team to south-coast side Brighton – and it almost came to a head in the first half when Palace winger Wilfried Zaha spat in the direction of Brighton substitutes warming up beside the field then shoved one of them, Ezequiel Schelotto.

 Zaha was not punished and Schelotto was yellow-carded, apparently for kicking the ball at Zaha.